Maintenance Optimization12 Sessions

 Equipment owners often ask: "When is the best time to change the oil based on current sample results?" and "How long can I wait before the machine needs repair if no action is taken?"
 This session answers these critical questions by exploring how predictive analytics enhances condition-monitoring programs.
 Attendees will learn how machine learning algorithms analyze oil properties, predict degradation trends, and estimate remaining useful life.
 The session also covers trending key oil parameters, balancing OEM recommendations with condition-based strategies, and understanding basic data analysis techniques, empowering organizations to implement AI-driven oil management effectively.

-Training, Leadership, & Culture12 Sessions (more coming soon)
+Training, Leadership, & Culture13 Sessions

 Sergio Rossi - Principal, RP4M